 Definition:

-Predictive Analytics is a set of statistical, data mining, and machine learning techniques that analyze current and historical data to make predictions about future events or behaviors.
+Predictive analytics is a set of statistical, data mining, and machine learning techniques that analyzes current and historical data to make predictions about future events or behaviors.

 Description: